-- The anime Zoids had various individuals who enjoyed this trope, most notably Leena Toros in the New Century Zero series.
+- Most notably Leena Toros in the Zoids: New Century series.
 Her only attack in an entire episode typically consisted of one giant Macross Missile Massacre, usually launched while shouting "Wild Weasel Unit Total Assault!!"
 For bonus points, her Humongous Mecha was a sniper unit before she had it modified.

 - Project A-Ko: B-Ko's "Akagiyama Missiles".

 - In Tengen Toppa Gurren Lagann the Missile Massacre is a favored "tactic" of Attenborough, who is prone to pushing the Fire button of the warships without warning, hence his nickname Beamspam McMuppet.